ahmadrezabaqerzade/GPT2/README.md

 <details>
 <summary>📖 Read the story of Milo the Cat</summary>

-'''Once there was a little cat named Milo.
+>Once there was a little cat named Milo.
 Milo liked to play in the garden.
 One day, he saw a butterfly and chased it.
-The butterfly flew away, but Milo had fun.'''
+The butterfly flew away, but Milo had fun.

 </details>